alexandre-touret/api-first-workshop/docs/workshop.md

 ### Main functionalities

-This platform exposes a set of APIs providing the following functionalities:
+This platform exposes a set of API providing the following functionalities:

 #### Guitar management